-- 2005: Junior Julie Lauro becomes the first All-American in team history after becoming the program's all-time leader in kills and surpassing the 1,000-dig mark. - 2010: Muhlenberg defeats Gettysburg in the last match of the regular season to earn its first playoff bid in nine years. - 2014: Muhlenberg reached the 20-win mark and advances to the Centennial Conference championship match, both for the first time since 2001.
-Freshman hitter Allison Glass is named CC rookie of the year.
+- 2010: Muhlenberg defeats Gettysburg in the last match of the regular season to earn its first playoff bid in nine years. - 2013: Muhlenberg reached the 20-win mark and advances to the Centennial Conference championship match, both for the first time since 2001.
+Freshman hitter Allison Glass is named CC rookie of the year. - 2014: The Mules finish with a record of 25-8, reach the Centennial Conference final for the second straight year and earn votes in the national poll for the first time ever.
+Junior middle Katherine Boll becomes the program's first All-American in 10 years.